I am ill. I have been ill for some time. Years now. It has become years.

 You can watch the suicide bombers on there.

 I go down to the square a couple of times a week.

 On the Internet, you can watch people dying, all over the place.
 This is new, isn’t it?
 This is a new thing in the world.
-On a slow day, when nothing happens, I wait for the news, hoping that He’s quite charming, actually, Mr Blair, when you meet him.
-You can see how he manages to draw people to him. there will be something happening there.
+On a slow day, when nothing happens, I wait for the news, hoping that there will be something happening there.
 And sometimes there is.
 And I like the idea of something happening.
 I like the idea of it.
 People don’t take anything seriously unless something is happening.
 My illness makes more sense when something is happening.
 Against the background of light entertainment and the weather it looks inappropriate.
 It sticks out.
 Against the background of body parts and the constant slaughter it looks wise and cautious and who could blame me?
 I imagine that if there were lots of things happening to me all the time I would like the idea of nothing happening.
 Sometimes the news is nothing.
 So much happens and they tell us nothing.
 I look out of the window.

 When I met Tony Blair we talked briefly about motor racing.
 About Formula One.
 I don’t know why.
 There had been a Grand Prix that day.
 It came up somehow.
 Someone else mentioned it.
 I said oh.
 I said I used to watch Formula One as a boy.
 Not any more? the Prime Minister asked me.

 Not any more.
 Nothing happens now.
 In Formula One.

 Through my window I can’t see very much of what I suppose is the world.
 Some offices.
 A roof.
 A sky crossed by planes.
 I often hear helicopters but I don’t see them.
 There is always something happening.
 If I press my cheek against the glass and twist my shoulder to the left I can see the elderly or overweight man rattling the steel door.
 No helicopters.
 Just the street and the orange lights, wet sometimes.
 The wet orange street.
 Shining in the dark and the rattling door.